drupalprojects/search_api/README.txt

   results.
 It is your responsibility to ensure that only accessible search results are displayed – either by only indexing such items, or by filtering appropriately at search time.
-  However, this doesn't apply to searches on general site content (item type "Node") – for these, correct entity access checks are implemented, so you don't have to take care of that in any way yourself.
-Permissions on field level aren't checked in any case, however.
-Also note that some search types (e.g., search views) might provide the option to disable this access feature for individual searches.
+  For search on general site content (item type "Node"), this is already supported by the Search API.
+To enable this, go to the index's "Workflow" tab and activate the "Node access" data alteration.
+This will add the necessary field, "Node access information", to the index (which you have to leave as "indexed").
+If this field is present, access checks will automatically be executed at search time, showing only those results that a user can view.
+Some search types (e.g., search views) also provide the option to disable these access checks for individual searches.
+  Please note, however, that these access checks use the indexed data, while usually the current data is displayed to users.
+Therefore, users might still see inappropriate content as long as items aren't indexed in their latest state.
+If you can't allow this for your site, please use the index's "Index immediately" feature (explained below) or possibly custom solutions for specific search types, if available.

 As stated above, you will need at least one other module to use the Search API, namely one that defines a service class (e.g. search_api_db ("Database search"),